nutanix/terraform-provider-nutanix/README.md

 ### Provider Use

-The Terraform Nutanix provider is designed to work with Nutanix Prism Central, such that you can manage one or more Prism Element clusters at scale.
-AOS/PC 5.6.0 or higher is required, as this Provider makes exclusive use of the v3 APIs
+The Terraform Nutanix provider is designed to work with Nutanix Prism Central and Standalone Foundation, such that you can manage one or more Prism Element clusters at scale.
+AOS/PC 5.6.0 or higher is required, as this Provider makes exclusive use of the v3 APIs.
+It also consists components to work with Foundation to performing node imaging and related activities.

 > For the 1.2.0 release of the provider it will have an N-1 compatibility with the Prism Central APIs.
 This provider was tested against Prism Central versions 2020.9 and 2020.11, as well as AOS version 5.18 and 5.19